Agricultural Runoff

 More recent evidence is complicating that picture.

-Colorectal cancer A 2018 study in the International Journal of Cancer following over 2,200 colorectal cancer cases found a significant dose-response relationship between nitrate intake from drinking water and colorectal cancer risk — with risk elevation beginning at concentrations well below the 10 mg/L MCL.
+A 2018 study in the International Journal of Cancer following over 2,200 colorectal cancer cases found a significant dose-response relationship between nitrate intake from drinking water and colorectal cancer risk — with risk elevation beginning at concentrations well below the 10 mg/L MCL.[2]
 A Danish cohort study published in Environmental Health Perspectives found similar associations.

-The nitrosamine pathway The proposed mechanism involves nitrate being converted to nitrite in the gut, which then reacts with amines in food to form N-nitroso compounds — known carcinogens.
-Diets high in red meat, which provide more amine precursors, may amplify this risk.
+The proposed mechanism involves nitrate being converted to nitrite in the gut, which then reacts with amines in food to form N-nitroso compounds — known carcinogens.
+Nitrate also competes with iodide for uptake by the thyroid gland, potentially reducing thyroid hormone synthesis.[2]

-The regulatory gap The 10 mg/L MCL remains unchanged since 1991.
+The 10 mg/L MCL remains unchanged since 1991.
 The emerging evidence for adult health effects suggests this standard may be protective for infant methemoglobinemia but not necessarily for long-term adult cancer risk at lower concentrations.

 If your family uses a private well in an agricultural area, testing is the essential first step — and it needs to happen regularly, not just once.